chromatone/chromatone.center/theory/sound/psychoacoustics.md

 ---
-title: Equal loudness contour
+title: Psychoacoustics
-subtitle: Our perception of different frequencies is limited and not uniform.
-You can check your limits yourself.
+subtitle: The science of percieved sound
 tags: sound
 date: 2021-08-27
 cover: theory/hearing/hearing.svg
 ---

-## Equal-loudness contour interactive tool
+## Equal-loudness contour

 The human auditory system is sensitive to frequencies from about 20 Hz to a maximum of around 20,000 Hz, although the upper hearing limit decreases with age.
 Within this range, the human ear is most sensitive between 2 and 5 kHz, largely due to the resonance of the ear canal and the transfer function of the ossicles of the middle ear.